 Be informed of potential updates to your network firewall.
-If you’re using the suggested network firewall by FPF you can subscribe to the Netgate RSS Feed to be alerted when releases occur.
+If you’re using the network firewall suggested by FPF, you can subscribe to the Netgate RSS Feed to be alerted when releases occur.
 If critical security updates need to be applied, you can do so through the firewall’s pfSense WebGUI.
-Refer to our Keeping pfSense up to date documentation or the official pfSense Upgrade Docs for further details on how to update the suggested firewall.
+Refer to our Keeping pfSense up to Date documentation or the official pfSense Upgrade Docs for further details on how to update the suggested firewall.

-- SecureDrop workstation updates: for each Admin Workstation and Journalist Workstation
+- SecureDrop workstation updates for each Admin Workstation and Journalist Workstation.

 You should apply Tails updates to your Tails drives as they are released, as they often contain critical security fixes.
 Subscribe to the Tails RSS Feed to be alerted of new releases.
 The online Tails drives, once booted and connected to Tor, will alert you if upgrades are available.
 Follow the Tails Upgrade Documentation on how to upgrade the drives.

-Monitor OSSEC alerts for Unusual Activity¶
+Monitoring OSSEC Alerts for Unusual Activity¶

 Do not post logs or alerts to public forums without first carefully examining and redacting any sensitive information.

 You can send a test OSSEC alert to verify OSSEC and your email configuration is working properly through the Admin Interface by clicking Send Test OSSEC Alert: